 When implementing leadership teams for a millennial workforce, keep the following leadership styles in mind:

-These leaders don’t just think "outside of the box," they also hire outside of it – and expect the same from their recruits.
-Innovative leaders have a focus on the big picture with an understanding that to achieve the next big thing, there is a significant need for risk-taking.
+For millennials, successful leaders don’t just think outside the box ― they also hire outside it and expect the same unconventional thinking from their recruits.
+Innovation in business requires innovative leaders who focus on the big picture and understand that significant risk-taking is necessary to achieve the next big thing.

-Finally, it's the leaders who are persistently on the lookout for diversity that will create big leaps forward for organizations.
-Those with the ability to look beyond the normal outlets for new hires – and successfully recruit people from all walks of life – have an innate understanding that with diversity comes fresh perspectives.
-Typically at the forefront of social injustice and movement for change, these leaders aren’t willing to stray from their belief that welcoming everyone ― regardless of sex, religious beliefs, ethnicity or sexuality ― only enhances the culture and growth of the company.
+Millennials want leaders who prioritize diversity and inclusion.
+These leaders should look beyond typical hiring channels and successfully recruit people from all walks of life, understanding that with diversity comes fresh perspectives.
+Typically at the forefront of social justice movements for change, these leaders aren’t willing to stray from their belief that welcoming everyone ― regardless of gender, religion, ethnicity or sexuality ― only enhances the company’s culture and growth.